 At this stage my communications on this matter may have to be limited to referring enquirers to communications that have been issued by the Party and which are already in the public domain.
 My ability to comment more widely may change in the coming weeks as I become involved with the consultation work that is being planned between now and the Party’s Autumn Conference.
 However, if you wish to contribute to my ongoing work on this matter, please contact the Party’s Governance Officer in the first instance: email@example.com.

-Finally, please be aware that Jeanne Tarrant, our Pastoral Care Officer, remains available for Complainants who need support.
-She can also signpost Respondents to equivalent sources of support.
-If you need to get in touch with her because you are a victim of harassment or assault or bullying or are accused of the same, her details are as follows: Jeanne.firstname.lastname@example.org
+Finally, please be aware that our Pastoral Care Officer remains available for Complainants who need support.
+They can also signpost Respondents to equivalent sources of support.
+If you need to get in touch with them because you are a victim of harassment or assault or bullying or are accused of the same, you can contact them at firstname.lastname@example.org or via telephone: 07385031170.

 May I end by thanking all of those who have been involved in this process.